June 2016: Publication of Cathal McCabe's OUTER SPACE: SELECTED POEMS

 Metre has previously published four chapbooks: Vona Groarke’s Windmill Hymns (2004), Harry Clifton’s God in France (2003), Jane Yeh’s Teen Spies (2003), and Evan Rail’s Tsunami (2004).

 OUTER SPACE will be launched in Dublin and Newry in June 2016.
-Further details to be posted here.
+You can purchase here and on Amazon.

 For further information please contact David Wheatley <email@example.com> or Justin Quinn <firstname.lastname@example.org>.